mathigon/textbooks/content/shapes/content.md

 ---

-We see that when using the formula Area of a Triangle = ½ x b x h , we can use ANY side as the base as long as we choose the height that makes a [[right | acute | obtuse]] angle with the chosen base.
+We see that when using the formula Area of a Triangle = `1/2 x b x h` , we can use ANY side as the base as long as we choose the height that makes a [[right | acute | obtuse]] angle with the chosen base.
 Sometimes, as we saw in the last example, the base we select will create a height that is OUTSIDE the triangle.

 ---